-- Be the first point of contact for colleagues dealing with a safeguarding incident/concern. - Offer support and guidance to teams to effectively manage safeguarding incidents. - Manage the reporting of area safeguarding concerns within My Concern to ensure that all concerns are triaged, monitored and closed out in a timely manner. - Where required, liaise with the DSL, DDSL, Welfare Teams, or the Area and Operations Managers/ Area Managers to identify the most appropriate support to meet the needs of individual learners. - Ensure that colleagues within their geographical areas undertake mandatory safeguarding and prevent training and development in line with the CITB apprenticeships safeguarding training and development matrix.
+- Be the first point of contact for colleagues dealing with a safeguarding incident/concern. - Offer support and guidance to teams to effectively manage safeguarding incidents. - Manage the reporting of area safeguarding concerns within My Concern to ensure that all concerns are triaged, monitored and closed out in a timely manner. - Where required, liaise with the DSL, Welfare Teams, or the Area and Operations Managers/ Area Managers to identify the most appropriate support to meet the needs of individual learners. - Ensure that colleagues within their geographical areas undertake mandatory safeguarding and prevent training and development in line with the CITB apprenticeships safeguarding training and development matrix. - Deliver both bespoke and statutory training to staff working within regulated activities.
+This includes, induction sessions, yearly refresher training, Prevent, and bespoke CPD which is relevant to the target audience.